The Surgical Solution: ED and Penile Implants (Prosthesis)

 Does the penile implant make my penis larger/longer?

 Unfortunately, a penile implant does not increase the length of your penis.
-Preoperatively when you meet with Dr. Tsai, he will give you an idea of how things will look after your procedure.
+Preoperatively when you meet with the team, we’ll give you an idea of how things will look after your procedure.

 What are the risks associated with having a penile implant?